Anti-Inflammatory Diet Plan →

 Selecting the Pears

-Sekel pears are smaller and a little sweeter than most other pears.
+Seckel pears are smaller and a little sweeter than most other pears.
 So, you don’t need a ton of sugar; just a little maple syrup in the glaze!
-Of course, the recipe works with any type of pear.
-If you use another type, keep in mind that the dessert won’t be as sweet.
+Of course, the recipe works with any type of pear such as Bartlett, Anjou, or Bosc.
+However, if you use another type, keep in mind that the dessert won’t be as sweet.

 Sekel Pears Nutrition

-Like other pears, the Sekel has a lot of nutritional value.
+Like other pears, the Seckel has a lot of nutritional value.
 They are:

 • High in fiber